Sam Newsome

 So, why do I gravitate toward experimental music?

-You might say that I’m striving to reconnect with the imaginative genius I likely possessed as a five-year-old, seeking to undo the effects of an educational system that valued correctness over creativity.
+You might say that I’m striving to reconnect with the imaginative genius I likely possessed as a five-year-old.
+And the only way to do this is to undo the regressive effects of an educational system that valued correctness over creativity.
 As a budding young player, I definitely learned that there was a correct and incorrect way to play jazz.
 Two and four, or hit the door!
 While I admittedly left Berklee College of Music with a better sound, more instrumental technique, and a more vast knowledge of the language of jazz.
 I was probably more imaginative in high school—before years of convergent thinking dulled that instinct.
 In fact, the biggest critique that people had of my playing was that I needed to loosen up.
 Nowadays, they probably think that I need to play by the rules a little more.

 Several years ago, I recall touring the West Coast with drummer Leon Parker and giving a clinic at a college along the way.
 Leon made it known that he was unimpressed with the older students who performed for us, but when a 12-year-old stepped up, despite his limited skills and knowledge, Leon was captivated.
-What stood out was the kid's imagination—something missing in the more skilled but rigid older students.
+What stood out was the kid's imagination.
+His ability to take the music to unexpected places—something missing in the more skilled but rigid older students.

 This phenomenon is common.
 Many music students, like myself, leave college more skilled but less creative than they were in high school and probably junior high.
 They’ve been groomed to "play it right," with creativity often taking a backseat to technical proficiency.
 This is why many young jazz stars play in linear, predictable ways—they’ve been trained to reach a musical destination rather than to explore the journey.
 Sadly, many don't seem to break out of this, even as they become older and more experienced.